GIS Data for RMPs for Western Oregon - FEIS

 The Bureau of Land Management's (BLM) RMPs for Western Oregon GIS Data pages contain the spatial data of the western Oregon public lands involved in the planning effort.
 The Data Library allows the user to obtain datasets and metadata via download.
 Please note that the available data in the links below does not represent the BLM's entire OR/WA Data Library.

-The GIS data of the BLM in OR/WA consist of 1) statewide or regional data captured at a scale of 1:100,000 (or smaller) and 2) Framework, or base, data captured at the 1:24,000 scale (or larger) that have been built and maintained by OR/WA BLM 3) Data cover mostly BLM-managed lands with some private lands included.
-4) Data for the RMPs for Western Oregon cover lands included in the planning effort.
+The GIS data of the BLM in OR/WA consist of 1) statewide or regional data captured at a scale of 1:100,000 (or smaller) and 2) Framework, or base, data captured at the 1:24,000 scale (or larger) that have been built and maintained by OR/WA BLM or acquired from other entities 3) Data cover mostly BLM-managed lands with some private lands included 4) Data for the RMPs for Western Oregon cover lands included in the planning effort.

 Raster data may be provided in GRID format and is also available for download as a compressed WinZip file.
 Raster data are provided in NAD 1983 UTM zone 10 projection, unless otherwise noted in the Metadata.

 Metadata is embedded within each spatial dataset.
 It is also available to view and to download separately by following the datasets links from the "GIS Download Listing" link below.
 The data listed in the link below is what the BLM is currently making available for download.

 Data standards describe what the data set represents and the attributing scheme for the data.
 In addition, data standards provide information about how the data relates to other data sets, the geographic relationships (topology), provides information about how the data is published and edited.
 Data standards represent the road map for data collection and maintenance describing how the data are intended to be captured.